10 Downsizing Mistakes to Avoid in Australia (and How to Get It Right)

 Get advice early - ideally before you sign anything.
 Depending on your situation, consider speaking with:

-• A local real estate agent (for pricing, timing, and a sale strategy)
+• Local real estate agent (pricing, timing, sale strategy)

-• A mortgage broker (if bridging finance or a new loan is involved)
+• Mortgage broker (if bridging finance or a new loan is involved)

-• A licensed financial adviser (if the move affects retirement income planning)
+• Licensed financial adviser (if retirement income is affected)

 Final thoughts